 f) the Complainant, Respondent and any interviewees are afforded the right to a Representative at discussions or interviews throughout the process;

-g) the investigation report is confidential and will not be released to any parties, unless required under law, but will be used to form the allegations as part of any disciplinary processes.
+g) the investigation report is confidential and will not be released to any parties, unless required under law, but may be used to form allegations as part of any disciplinary processes.

 5.3 For the purpose of conducting an effective investigation, all parties acknowledge that information relating to the investigation could contain confidential, sensitive or personal information or material.
-Information could include interviews, statements, emails, phone records, text or data messages, forming part of the investigation report and as such, shall not be made available to Staff or other stakeholders other than to the respondent (on a confidential basis) where reasonably necessary to afford natural justice to the respondent in accordance with clause 5.2.
+Information could include interviews, statements, emails, phone records, text or data messages, forming part of the investigation report and as such, shall not be made available to Staff or other stakeholders other than to the Respondent or Complainant (on a confidential basis) where reasonably necessary to afford natural justice to the parties in accordance with clause 5.2.

-5.4 The investigator will generally make a finding about the allegation of behaviour which is in breach of the Policy, in which case the Complainant and the Respondent will be notified in writing whether the allegation is substantiated or not and the reason for this determination.
+5.4 The investigator will generally make a finding about the allegation of behaviour which may be in breach of the Policy, in which case the Complainant and the Respondent will be notified in writing whether the allegation/s is/are substantiated or not and the reason for this determination.

 5.5 Other parties involved in the investigation will receive communication to confirm their involvement has concluded or the investigation process has concluded.

-5.6 On completion of an investigation and the allegations being substantiated, the relevant manager will determine appropriate actions, which may include but are not limited to:
+5.6 On completion of an investigation, and if the allegations are substantiated, the relevant manager will determine appropriate actions, which may include but are not limited to:

 a) the Complainant and the Respondent participate in an Alternative Dispute Resolution (ADR);